 The Hengliss and A’oan allies retreat into the Sehrra Mountains, bearing their wounded and dying with them as they bushwhack uphill toward the high Dona Paz trail.
 Kay’s closest friend, Fallon Mayr of Cheyne Wells, is among the wounded.

-Kaybrel, along with Binsen Kubna of Oane Lek, and Jag Bova Mayr of Rozebek, are sent to reconnoiter ahead of the Okan and A’oan war bands who are groaning up a steep ravine toward the Dona Paz road.
+Kaybrel, along with Binsen Kubna of Oane Lek and Jag Bova Mayr of Rozebek, goes to reconnoiter ahead of the Okan and A’oan war bands that are groaning up a steep ravine toward the Dona Paz road.